omeaman2/Project_RTOS/README.md

 TODO
 ---
+ - [] Use better comparison of floating point numbers using the epsilon technique.
+Currently when I use `(double) i` for the imaginary part of the number the numbers do not compare correctly.
+ - [✓] Test if the ifft produces the original signal.
+ A: In a hacky way :-).
  - [✓] Test if KissFFT works on FreeRTOS.
  - [✓] Add KissFFT source (perhaps as submodule) to this git.
  - [✓] Check KissFFT licensing and with regard to copying of code.